zipCoder933/Xbuilders-Legacy/to do.md

 3. See if the lightmap has been set to initialized if the chunk was loaded from the file
    * We dont need to generate sun for already saved chunks

-### switching to P3D+LWJGL?
-* This would take too much time
-* As far as I can tell has no advantages
-* It would be just as easy to switch to lwjgl even after i have been using joml for 2 reasons
-  * the shader and mesh classes would be easy to swap out or change
-  * its all openGL

 # Fixed Bugs
 ### IMPORTANT Because of entity gl rendering, now regular chunks are doubled up, causing a jitter effect on the surface of the mesh